s-wien/singlesynth-state/README.md

 1. Check out or download the repository
 2. In RStudio's Terminal, navigate to the appropriate home directory
-3. In Terminal, enter `make singlesynth` to run the augmented synthetic control method, diagnostics, and generate the report
+3. In Terminal, enter `make clean` to remove the results, then `make clean` to run the augmented synthetic control method, diagnostics, and generate the report
 4. Results for each exposure-outcome combination will appear in the newly created `tables` and `figures` folders
 5. To clean results and re-run the analysis, in Terminal enter `make clean` and then `make singlesynth`